Myth: Only rich people have estates.

 Fact: Just about everyone has an estate.

 An estate is essentially anything a person owns at the time of their death.
-An estate includes both tangible and intangible property.
+An estate plan includes both tangible and intangible property.

 Examples of tangible property: